 To make the Recycled polyester fibre, the bottles are collected, compressed and shipped to processing facilities where they are ground into small flakes and then melted into small pellets.
-The pellets are then heated and spun into a yarn like fibre where it can then be made into different fabrics.
+The pellets are then heated and spun into a yarn-like fibre where they can then be made into different fabrics.

 With over 650,000 tons of clothes sent to landfill every year, much of which has been produced using polyester, the need to produce “Closed Loop Manufacturing” is becoming much more of a requirement, using old garments to make new rather than polluting the world with our redundant garments.

 ”Recycled polyester” is often used when brands market their products as being more sustainable.
 Is it a claim that is always true?

 Not necessarily.
 If you use the term “more sustainable” you should define what the product is compared too.
 Check if it is “100 percent recycled” – a lot of the time it is a blend of virgin and recycled polyester that is used.
 And most importantly: the claim has to be certified by a third party.
 Compared to Virgin polyester then it is a more sustainable source, however it’s not completely sustainable as it’s still made from toxic oil.
 Compared to say, merino wool that just needs water and grass to grow, it is far from sustainable and while it is making use of the polyester bottles dumped in the ocean, it still pollutes every time you wash the garment and will eventually end up in landfill and take over 20 years to even start to degrade.

 Is it true that recycled polyester is a more expensive material than virgin polyester?